• Skip to primary navigation

 Rice is a fabulous side dish or main, and pairs well with just about anything!
 But is rice gluten-free?
 Plus, Ming Tsai's 50/50 Rice recipe.

 Living gluten-free means being aware of everything you eat.
 To identify whether or not a food contains gluten, you must read the label.
-Rice is gluten-free unless it has been blended or processed with gluten-containing goods or contaminated by gluten-processing equipment.
+Rice is gluten-free unless it is blended, cooked or processed with gluten-containing goods or ingredients.
+Cooked rice could also be contaminated by gluten-processing equipment or cross-contamination from other foods.

 Is rice gluten-free?